 Emotional Pain

-An example of emotional pain that may be compounding your physical pain is someone who is in a wheelchair and lost the ability to do the things they once loved, leading to isolation and depression.
+An example of emotional pain that may be compounding your physical pain is someone who is in a wheelchair and has lost the ability to do the things they once loved, leading to isolation and depression.
 On top of this, they may have also lost their ability to work, which could lead to financial stress.
 If this sounds familiar, you may want to speak to a therapist, psychologist, or psychiatrist.

 Financial Pain